AshleyBushCoding/GitFollowers/README.md

+GitFollowers is an api endpoint designed to grab the followers of a given userId (up to 5 followers).
+It takes those followers and finds their followers (again, up to five followers) It takes those followers and finds their followers (again, up to five followers per person).

 For api implementation:

 1) Make sure you have both git and python (3.7) installed locally, or that you are able to run both on your PC.